-We are exposed to interest rate fluctuations to the extent that we borrow on our revolving debt facility, which depending on the type of advance under the available facilities, interest will be charged based on either i) Canada prime rate; or ii) US base rate; or iii) LIBOR.
-As of January 31, 2016, all amounts previously borrowed under the revolving debt facility have been repaid and no amounts remain owing.
+We are exposed to interest rate fluctuations to the extent that we borrow on our credit facility, which depending on the type of advance under the available facilities, interest will be charged based on either i)

+Canada or US prime rate; or ii) Banker's Acceptance (BA); or iii) LIBOR.
+As of January 31, 2017, all amounts previously borrowed under the credit facility have been repaid and no amounts remain owing.